azimuth-cloud/azimuth-config/docs/repository/index.md

 https://github.com/stackhpc/azimuth-config/releases

-To incorporate the latest changes into your site-specific repository, use the following to update your local checkout and merge the tag you want to sync into a branch that helps you open a PR against your fork of azimuth-config:
+To incorporate the latest changes into your site-specific repository, use the following to update your local checkout.
+First merge the tag you want to sync into a branch, then use that branch to open a pull/merge request to your site-specific repository:

 ```sh
 git remote update